rocketturtle/minecraft-datapacks/README.md

 # RocketTurtle's Minecraft Data Packs

-Tested in Minecraft 1.14.4 and snapshot 19w36a
+Tested in Minecraft 1.15.2 and snapshot 20w16a

-Last edited 09/08/2019
+Last edited 04/17/2020

 # About

 These data packs were designed to add functionality to "vanilla" Minecraft, without the use of mods.
+These data packs focus on expanding loot tables, and adding alternate crafting recipes.
 Please see the README.md file for each data pack for more information.

 # How to Install